Christina A. Rostad, MD

 Dr. Rostad’s research interests focus on vaccine design and development, from pre-clinical design and testing to clinical trials.
 She has a translational laboratory, which studies serologic immunity to pediatric pathogens, including RSV and SARS-CoV-2.
 She is currently a co-investigator in the National Institutes of Health (NIH)-contracted Vaccine Treatment and Evaluation Unit (VTEU) at Emory University School of Medicine and has served as an investigator on multiple VTEU and industry-sponsored clinical trials, including the Moderna mRNA-1273 phase 1 and 3 trials and the Janssen Ad26.COV2.S phase 3 trial for SARS-CoV-2 vaccines.

-Since the onset of the SARS-CoV-2 pandemic, Dr. Rostad has worked collaboratively to enroll children hospitalized at Children’s Healthcare of Atlanta with acute COVID-19 and its associated multisystem inflammatory syndrome (MIS-C) to obtain clinical specimens for multiple shared and collaborative research efforts to further our understanding of these disease processes in children.
-Currently, she serves as the Emory site Principle Investigator of the CDC MIS-C Phenotype Initiative, the RADx-rad PreVAIL study (with PI Dr. Charles Chiu at UCSF), and as a sub-investigator for the Pediatric Research Immune Network on SARS-CoV-2 and MIS-C (PRISM) study.
+Since the onset of the SARS-CoV-2 pandemic, Dr. Rostad has worked collaboratively to enroll children hospitalized at Children’s Healthcare of Atlanta with acute COVID-19 and its associated multisystem inflammatory syndrome (MIS-C) to biobank clinical specimens for shared and collaborative research efforts to further our understanding of these disease processes in children.
+Currently, she serves as the Emory site Principle Investigator of the CDC MIS-C Phenotype Initiative, the RADx-rad PreVAIL study, and the DMID 21-0012 Mix-and-match study for heterologous SARS-CoV-2 booster vaccinations.
+The fundamental goal of her work is to develop vaccines that will prevent infectious diseases and protect the health and wellbeing of children.

 - Fellowship in Pediatric Infectious Diseases, Emory University School of Medicine, 2013-2016